 There’s also a google map feature; this feature lets you plan your own route literally anywhere in the world.
 You can even map out a route near your house if you wish.

-Fitness apps are an excellent way to keep you interested in using the treadmill and will help stop it from becoming a clothes horse.
+Fitness apps are an excellent way to keep you interested in using the treadmill and help stop it from becoming a clothes horse.
 Still, an app like iFit is expensive ($1 a day), plus you’ll need a tablet to use the app.

 We need to mention many people who buy this treadmill get confused by thinking you have to purchase the iFit app to use the treadmill.
 This isn’t true.
 All you need to do is to hold down the Bluetooth button for 30 seconds, and the iFit app will be disabled.